FORT SMITH, Ark. — Ever since Ja’Dayia Kursh was a little girl, she knew exactly what she wanted to be, a cowgirl.

 “It comes with trials and tribulations, and I did face ridicule just joining this industry, even being on a team with 19 other girls, it was difficult because I’m Black," she said.

 Ja’Dayia says the challenges she has faced have only made her stronger.

 “Never allow someone else to mute you,” she said.

-Ja’Dayia is also a model for Wrangler jeans and other western apparel companies but she insists she still just a cowgirl from the River Valley.
+Ja’Dayia is also a model for Wrangler jeans and other western apparel companies, but she insists she is still just a cowgirl from the River Valley.

 She’s set to graduate from the University of Arkansas in December and has plans to go to law school.